-^{}Includes imports under ATPA and ATPDEA.
+a.
+Includes imports under ATPA and ATPDEA.

 A USITC report on the Impact of the Andean Trade Preference Act states that, the overall impact on the United States is small and would likely have minimal future effects on the U.S. economy because the share of imports from Peru is so small.
-The USITC report states that, according to the U.S. Embassy in Peru, the ATPA and ATPDEA have provided significant economic benefits to Peru, especially in the textiles, apparel and agricultural industries.7 The study reports that Peru's textile and apparel sector directly employed about 150,000 workers and indirectly employed 350,000 workers in 2004.
+The USITC report states that, according to the U.S. Embassy in Peru, the ATPA and ATPDEA have provided significant economic benefits to Peru, especially in the textiles, apparel and agricultural industries.
+The study reports that Peru's textile and apparel sector directly employed about 150,000 workers and indirectly employed 350,000 workers in 2004.
 Exports in these industries increased by 25% in 2004.
-Economic analysts in Peru attribute the growth in textile and apparel exports to the United States to the trade preferences granted by the ATPDEA.8 The USITC report states the Peru's agricultural sector has benefitted under the ATPDEA.
+Economic analysts in Peru attribute the growth in textile and apparel exports to the United States to the trade preferences granted by the ATPDEA.
+The USITC report states the Peru's agricultural sector has benefitted under the ATPDEA.
 Peru has become the world's largest exporter of asparagus and paprika.
-According to the Peruvian agricultural industry, investment representing the purchase of imported machinery and equipment for the agricultural sector rose 79% in 2004, after a decade of fluctuating investment levels.9
+According to the Peruvian agricultural industry, investment representing the purchase of imported machinery and equipment for the agricultural sector rose 79% in 2004, after a decade of fluctuating investment levels.

-The share of Peru's overall exports going to the United States has grown from 24% of total exports in 2001 to 30% of total exports in 2006.
-The USITC study reports that Peru's Ministry of Economy and Finance claimed that Peru's strong GDP growth rate in 2004 was largely due to increased access to the U.S. market.
-The study reports that U.S. foreign direct investment (FDI) in ATPA or ATPDEA-related investments were significant, but that companies reported that they had limited their investments because of the trade preferences expiration expected at the end of 2006.
-It states that business leaders are concerned about whether a free trade agreement with Peru will be in place before ATPA benefits expire, and that any large investments will be postponed until either ATPA has been extended or a free trade agreement has been ratified.10
+The USITC study reports that Peru's Ministry of Economy and Finance claimed that Peru's strong GDP growth rate was largely due to increased access to the U.S. market.
+The study reports that U.S. foreign direct investment (FDI) in ATPA or ATPDEA-related investments was significant, but that companies reported that they had limited their investments because of the trade preferences expiration dates.
+It stated that business leaders were concerned about whether the PTPA would be in place before ATPA benefits expired.